 Second Baccalaureate Degree

-A second baccalaureate degree may be granted, but a student must earn a minimum of 45 credits beyond the number required for the first degree.
-These credits usually must be earned in residence, with the granting of exceptions to the residency rule being the responsibility of the college, school, or campus awarding the degree.
-The student must achieve no less than a 2.00 cumulative grade-point average in the credits required for the second degree.
+A second baccalaureate degree may be granted, but you must earn a minimum of 45 credits beyond the number required for the first degree.
+These credits usually must be earned in residence, with the granting of exceptions to the residency rule being the responsibility of the college awarding the degree.
+You must achieve no less than a 2.00 cumulative grade-point average in the credits required for the second degree.

 Degrees with Two Majors

-The student's application for a baccalaureate degree, with two majors at the University of Washington Bothell, must show both majors and be approved by the academic advisors of both departments or programs.
-Both majors appear on the student's transcript.
+If you are completing a baccalaureate degree with two majors at the University of Washington Bothell, both majors must be approved by the academic advisers of both schools or programs.
+Both majors appear on your transcript.